Skip to content

 06Recall & Safety

-When the FDA pulls something, you find out fast.
+When the FDA pulls something, you find out.

 The FDA recalls dietary supplements regularly — adulterated formulations, undeclared pharmaceuticals, contamination, mislabeling.
 Most users never hear about it.
-PharmaGuide pulls active recalls and the FDA Adverse Event Reporting System (FAERS) so a product in your stack can't quietly become unsafe without you noticing.
+PharmaGuide monitors active recalls and FDA Adverse Event Reporting System (FAERS) signals so a product in your stack doesn't quietly become unsafe without you noticing.

-• Live FDA recall monitoring across dietary supplements + medications
+• FDA recall monitoring across dietary supplements and medications

-• FAERS-linked safety signals — adverse event reports surface in-app
+• FAERS-linked safety signals — adverse event reports surfaced in-app

 • Lot-level recall checking when manufacturers publish lot data

-• FDA warning letter awareness for repeat-offender brands
+• FDA warning letter awareness for flagged brands

 In practice